-The real question though: is this engine right for you?
+The real question though: is the GameMaker engine right for you?

 We are huge fans of GameMaker Studio 2 here at GameDesigning.org.
 Since we have our fingers on the pulse of everything having to do with game design, we see a lot of powerful and underpowered, expensive, and free engines.

 GameMaker Studio 2 is a fantastic option for those just beginning their journey.
 But before I get ahead of myself, let’s look at some basics, comparisons, facts, and what you need to know.

 However, to be a little more objective and to set our personal biases aside, we will look at the good and the bad at GameMaker Studio 2, as well as how it stacks up against other more widely used game engines like Unity.